 – What’s your favourite place in the world?

 – Who is your favourite designer / influencer?

 La Muralla Roja, Ricardo Bofill

 – What’s in your handbag right now?

 – If were stranded on a desert island, what 3 things could you not live without?
 (Your Partner and Children are allowed to come too!)

 Scented candles, crisp bedsheets and something to play music on… sounds quite romantic doesn’t it!

 – What is your favourite piece of Danetti furniture and why?

 I love the Serin Occasional Chair in white leather, I want one!

-– So Daniela, what’s your instant response to the following choices….you can just answer with one word or give a bit more detail as to why!
+– Finally Daniela, quick fire round!
+You can just answer with one word or give a bit more detail as to why!